Contourdynamics/smartcommunication/README.md

 1.6- ADMINISTRATION-  includes the Templating of documents, Workflow and Business Rules Application designing

-1.7- SERVICS PORTALS- includes PBX, CallCenter, Campaigns, BLF panel, Communicator and EFax
+1.7- SERVICES DESIGNER- Converged Application Editor, CallCenter ACD Configurator, Marketing Designer, Calling Card Editor

+1.8- SERVICE CONSUMER- Communicator , CallCenter Module, BLF Panel, Shop and Reporting system

-1.8- DIRECTORY-  Module lets you manage internal and external Contacts which can be utilized in communications.
+1.9- DIRECTORY-  Module lets you manage internal and external Contacts which can be utilized in communications.

-2. CMS SERVICES:
+2. CMS SERVICES DESIGNERS:
 ============
-2.1 CONVERGED APPLICATIONS:
+2.1 CONVERGED APPLICATION EDITOR:

 These are basically the inbound based converged applications designed to work for specific functionalities. system provides a set of converged modules based on which Customers will be able to configure the Applications.
 Customers can design provided number of applications based on its package for subscriptions.